RAIVNLab/STR/README.md

 MobileNetV1: ```python main.py --config configs/largescale/mobilenetv1-dense.yaml --multigpu 0,1,2,3 --pretrained <MobileNetV1-STR-Model> --dense-conv-model```

-These models use the names provided in the corresponding `config` files being used but can also be modified using `--name` argument in command line.
+These models use the names provided in the corresponding `config` files being used but can also be modified using `--name` argument in the command line.

 ### Evaluating models on ImageNet-1K: